Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/signals/README.md

 # Signal

 The Signal extension allows marketers to send a "signal" to their apps through the Adobe Experience Platform Mobile SDKs.
 This signal might tell the Mobile SDKs or the apps to complete tasks, such as send PII-labeled data, to trigger a postback to a third-party ad-network and open an app deep link or URL.
-To ensure that signals are sent or are activated, the marketers need to configure triggers and traits in Data Collection UI.
+To ensure that signals are sent or are activated, the marketers need to configure triggers and traits in the Data Collection UI.

-The Signal extension is bundled with the [MobileCore (Android)/ACPCore (iOS)](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/) extension and allows you to send postbacks to third-party endpoints and open URLs, such as web URLs or application deep links, when using rules actions in Data Collection UI.
+The Signal extension is bundled with the [MobileCore (Android)/ACPCore (iOS)](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/) extension and allows you to send postbacks to third-party endpoints and open URLs, such as web URLs or application deep links, when using rules actions in the Data Collection UI.

 To send PII data to external destinations, the `PII` action can trigger the Rules Engine when certain triggers and traits match.
 When setting a rule, you can also set the `PII` action for a Signal event.
 The `collectPii` API can then be used to trigger the rule and send the PII data to a remote server.

 To get started with Signal extension, complete the following steps:

 1. Add the **Signal** extension to your app.
-2. Define the necessary rules in Data Collection UI.
+2. Define the necessary rules in the Data Collection UI.
-3. (Optional) When using Send PII actions in Data Collection UI, implement the APIs to collect PII data and send it to the configured third party destination.
+3. (Optional) When using Send PII actions in the Data Collection UI, implement the APIs to collect PII data and send it to the configured third party destination.

-For more information about creating and configuring a rule in Data Collection UI, see [Rules](https://experienceleague.adobe.com/docs/experience-platform/tags/ui/rules.html?lang=en).
+For more information about creating and configuring a rule in the Data Collection UI, see [Rules](https://experienceleague.adobe.com/docs/experience-platform/tags/ui/rules.html?lang=en).

 ## Watch the Video